List of islands of County Mayo: Demographics

 The 2016 census records 14 offshore islands as having a usually resident population.
 Achill has been connected to the mainland via bridge since 1887, making Clare Island the county's most populous unconnected island, with 159 inhabitants as of 2016.
-This makes Clare Island the fifth-most populous unconnected island in Ireland, after the three Aran Islands off Galway and Arranmore off Donegal.
+This makes Clare Island the fifth-most populous unconnected island in Ireland, after the three Aran Islands off Galway and Arranmore off County Donegal.

 Mayo County Council is responsible for the governance of the islands, and islanders are entitled to certain benefits and exemptions, such as lower motor tax rates.
 The islands also receive funding from the Department of Culture, Heritage and the Gaeltacht, as several offshore islands along with much of northwest Mayo are recognised Gaeltacht areas.

 As many as 47 offshore islands had permanent populations prior to the Great Famine.
 Communities had resided on these islands for generations, and their remains can still be seen to this day through the villages, stone walls and lazybeds which they left behind.
 By the end of the 19th century most of the county's islands had been deserted.
 In contrast, Achill benefitted from a bridge to the mainland which allowed the population to temporarily rebound, reaching its all-time peak in 1911.

 Emigration from the islands continued into the 20th-century as traditional industries such as fishing and textiles were unable to provide an attractive, or in many cases adequate, income to young islanders.
 In recent times, the islands have become a popular tourist destination and depend heavily on the tourism and hospitality sector.
 Their population swells during the summer months, particularly on Achill and Clare.
 Popular activities include surfing, sailing, island-hopping in Clew Bay, spiritual retreats and eco-tourism.

 The following table shows population trends for the fourteen currently inhabited islands as of the last census.
 The overall trend is a continuing decline in the population of Mayo's offshore islands, which is currently at a historic low.
 The county as a whole was one of just three in Ireland to record a population decrease between 2011 and 2016.
 The population of Mayo during this time decreased by 0.2%, whereas the population of the islands fell by 5.3%.
 Although the overall population fell during this time, four previously uninhabited islands received new residents, including Achillbeg, which had been uninhabited since 1965.